balvig/hub_link/README.md

 end
 ```

-Hub Link will loop through the API in batches of 2 weeks at a time.
+Hub Link will loop through the API in batches of 1 day at a time.

 ## Contributing